Ep8Script/1-2-Switch/README.md

     * "Fire" appears more vibrant
     * Various other places
   * Changed some images
-  * Added version number in title
+  * Version number now appears in title
   * Changes to Fake Draw randomiser
     * Less likely to repeat the same words
     * Shorter time between random words